What Tools & Tech Should Make Up Your Martech Stack?

 You’ve probably heard of the infamous Martech 5000 Supergraphic – which represents the thousands of marketing technology companies out there, each contributing one or more martech tools to the landscape.

 And that was last year.
-Guaranteed, there are dozens more today.
+Guaranteed, there are hundreds more today.

 So, in order to get a handle of all this often gamechanging technology, without getting lost in the landscape, here’s a look at how to get started and some of the most essential tools to have in your martech stack.

 Your martech stack is how you have your marketing technology tools organized, or stacked, together.
 Ideally, instead of adopting another marketing tool every few months, no matter how exciting or innovative each new app you hear about is, you have a strategic approach to your use of technology.
 Each platform or program should complement or support the others so that everyone in marketing, as well as in your sales, finance, and other departments, is always on the same page.

 Having a well thought out stack offers the benefits of each piece of technology, but it also helps to streamline communications throughout your organization.
 This will keep goals aligned and focused.

 Breaking: Technology Marketer Seeking Marketing Technology Map Gets Ambushed by Other Tech Maps

 Boston, MA – Searching the most recent Marketing Technology Landscape graphic for a promotion hub solution, Demand Gen Marketer Nicole Dunshire was repeatedly blocked and lured by other devious martech landscape graphics.
 Impeding her progress by continually taunting “Look at how many there are!” and “Come this way!
 I’ll show you more maps!”, the marketing technology maps led Nicole not to the right promotion hub solution for her but to a state of increased confusion, fatigue, and cloudy indecision.
 They seemed to enjoy it, those martech landscape graphics.